Counterfactual Fairness through Transforming Data Orthogonal to Bias: Methodology

 \subsection{Achieving counterfactual fairness via data decorrelation}

-To clarify and streamline the presentation of our findings, we begin by illustrating that counterfactual fairness can be attained under conditions where sensitive and non-sensitive variables exhibit no correlation and are together normally distributed.
+To clarify and streamline the presentation of our findings, we begin by establishing that counterfactual fairness can be achieved asymptotically when the sensitive and non-sensitive variables are jointly elliptically distributed and uncorrelated.